SHolysh/interpolants/sources/sources.md

 ## Partners' data

 A number of our partners maintain internal databases.
 Attempts are being made to integrate these sources to our workflow without the need for data duplication through API setup on the partners' end.
-This work is in progress and so far ties have been made to the following:
+This work is in progress, to date API linkages have been made to the following agencies:

 * TRCA
 * CVC